 Also, most recently, Little Known Facts was included in the New York Times Book Review's Paperback Row section on 4/6/14.

 Some other books to keep an eye out for: the marvelous Floyd Skloot's memoir Revertigo (University of Wisconsin Press), Peggy Shinner's thought-provoking, beautifully written essay collection, You Feel So Mortal (University of Chicago Press), Cris Mazza's stylistically daring and provocative Something Wrong with Her (Jaded Ibis Press), and Paulette Livers' excellent debut novel, Cementville (Counterpoint Press) out now.

 An appreciation of Mavis Gallant, published in the Chicago Tribune, that I wrote shortly after her death in February.

 Little Known Facts - Editor's Choice - Chicago Tribune, 2/24 & New York Times, 3/3

 Named one of Booklist's Top Ten Debut novels of 2013

 An interview about my writing space and other writing-related topics pubilshed by Newcity on 1/9/14.

-This summer, June 8 - 14, I'll be on the faculty for the New Harmony Writers Workshop, with National Book Award-nominated poet Adrian Matejka, poet Erika Meitner, and editor of Pleiades and fiction writer Phong Nguyen.
+Following the Bloomington conference, June 8 - 14, I'll be on the faculty for the New Harmony Writers Workshop, with National Book Award-nominated poet Adrian Matejka, poet Erika Meitner, and editor of Pleiades and fiction writer Phong Nguyen.
 Information and registration details here.